PinOours/lorem-studio/README.md

 # Lorem Craft

-Lorem Craft est un serveur auto-hébergé.
+Lorem Craft is a modded Minecraft server self-hosted.
+It runs a copple of mod that you can see bellow.

 ## Mod links